oelarnes/spells/README.md

 When refreshing a given set's data files from 17Lands using the provided functions, the cache for that set is automatically cleared.
 Additionally `summon` has named arguments `read_cache` and `write_cache`, and the project exposes `spells.cache.clear_cache(set_code: str)` for further control.

 # Documentation
+In order to give a valid specification for more conplex queries, it's important to understand a bit about what Spells is doing under the hood.

 ## Basic Concepts
 Let's briefly review the structure of the underlying data.
 Spells supports aggregations on two of the three large data sets provided by 17Lands, which are identified as "views" within Spells.
 First there is *draft*, which is the source for information about draft picks.
 The row model is single draft picks with pack and pool context.
 Unlike *game*, there are two different paradigms for aggregating over card names.